 OBGYN-431C.
 CLINICAL REPRODUCTIVE ENDOCRINOLOGY AND INFERTILITY.
 Course for students who desire additional basic and clinical experience in examination, diagnosis, and treatment of obstetric and gynecologic patients with endocrinopathy and infertility.
 Course consists of clinical core of reproductive endocrine problems correlated with examination and treatment of patients in the Endocrinology Outpatient Clinic, in surgery, and in the hospital.
 Exposure to assisted reproductive technologies is also available depending on the current clinical load.
-For more information, please contact Anne Wade at (919) 684-4673 or via e-mail, anne.wade@dm.duke.edu.
+For more information, please contact Anne Wade at 919-684-4673 or via email, anne.wade@dm.duke.edu.
 Credit: 4.
 Enrollment: max 1.
-Thomas Price, MD;
+William Hurd, MD

 OBGYN-447C.
 CLINICAL OBSTETRICS SUB-INTERNSHIP.
 For students preparing for general practice of medicine, pediatrics, or obstetrics and gynecology.
 This course studies the relationship of clinical factors during pregnancy, labor, and delivery.
 Emphasis is placed on abnormal conditions of pregnancy as related to the infant.
 Current problems in the maternal-fetal relationship are outlined.
 The student functions on an intern level and takes part in activities of the housestaff and faculty.
 Opportunities for experience in prenatal ultrasound, diagnosis and genetic counseling available.
 Meet on the 5th floor of Duke Hospital, L&D workroom at 7:00AM on the rotation's first day (rounds begin at 7:10AM).
 For more information, please contact Dr. Leo Brancazio at 681-5220.
 Secondary contact: Dr. Elizabeth Livingston, 681-5220 or livin001@mc.duke.edu.
 Credit: 5.
-Enrollment: max 2.
+Enrollment: max 1.
 Leo Brancazio, MD and MFM division

 OBGYN-449C.
 CLINICAL UROGYNECOLOGY.
 For students preparing for obstetrics and gynecology, general practice, surgery, and urology.
 Emphasis is placed on the outpatient assessment and inpatient or ambulatory management of patients with acute and chronic gynecologic disorders including pelvic floor dysfunction, pelvic organ prolapse, urinary and fecal incontinence, and others.
 Students have the opportunity to work closely with faculty members in the Division of Urogynecology.
 Participation in the operative care of Urogynecologic patients is desired.
 Time for independent study is planned.
 The student is expected to utilize this time to review and present a specific clinical problem with frequent guidance and input from a member of the Urogynecology Division with similar interests.
-For more information, please call Deborah Beddingfield via e-mail at deborah.bedding-field@duke.edu or by phone, (919) 401-1006 or Cynthia Paylor at (919) 401-100 or via e-mail, cynthia.p.paylor@duke.edu to determine time and location to report.
+For more information, please call Cynthia Paylor at 919-401-100 or via email, cynthia.p.paylor@duke.edu to determine time and location to report.
 Students should report to Patterson Place Clinic, 5324 McFarland Drive, Durham, NC, 27707, suite 310, on the first day of classes.
 Max 1.
-Alison Weidner, MD; Cindy Amundsen, MD; Nazema Siddiqui, MD, MHS; Tony Visco, MD; and urogynecology fellows.
+Alison Weidner, MD; Cindy Amundsen, MD; Nazema Siddiqui, MD, MHS; Tony Visco, MD; and Urogynecology fellows